chemistzombie/chemistzombie.github.io/finding-ps2-intended-cheat-codes.md

 Also, not all these "paired" cheat codes have these similar combinations.
 For example, the Hotring A and B spawn cheat codes are completely different despite being both official and them being fairly similar vehicles.

+I have to tell you about this: I don't think the "prostitutes pay you" cheat code has an intended cheat code, as it has a nulled hash indicating it was actually supposed to be scrapped, so I won't bother finding that one.

 ## Frequent traits of intended cheat codes
 Judging from the already-discovered intended cheats that came straight from Rockstar as well as a bit of common sense, there are a few traits that intended cheat codes have.
 The rule of thumb is as follows:
 - Intended cheat codes usually have very regular button patterns not commonly found on the random "unintended" ones, such as the one from the spawn jetpack cheat code.